gnieto/korrecte/README.md

 - Add clap support for the cli
 - Change exit code if the `korrecte` finds any issue
 - Make the application deployable, evaluate the lints continuously and create an API to retrieve them
+- Evaluate rules directly from YAML files (instead of using Kubernetes API)
 - Add some reporting mechanisms.
 For example, statsd, datadog, prometheus, ...